 These special canines must have a stable disposition and easy-going, friendly personalities.
 It can be hard work and the dog needs to be good at it and enjoy doing it.
 A good potential therapy dog should adore people and want nothing more than to connect with them, possess a physical calm (no barking, pawing, or jumping), be non-reactive to loud noises, and non-aggressive to other dogs and pets.
 Finding the type of therapy work that fits your dog’s personality is important as they need to be comfortable and relaxed while performing the task so they can connect with those they are interacting with appropriately.
 Some canines are very comfortable with children while others love the elderly, some are social greeters who readily look for petting while others calmly enjoy listening to a story.
 Before you consider doing therapy work with your dog, you should ask yourself if your dog has the qualities required to perform as a therapy dog.
 We have found that canines who have attended an obedience class and received their Canine Good Citizen (CGC) certification are better prepared to do therapy work.
 It also tests your ability to handle your dog in a safe and effective manner.

-If you are considering doing therapy work, this is the perfect opportunity to see if you and your canine have the qualities for becoming a dog/handler therapy team.
-Currently, GRRMF is holding pre-screening events every other month on the west coast at Pinellas Park Senior Center and on the east coast at Fountains of Melbourne to help you and your dog prepare for the Project PUP final assessment.
+If you are considering doing therapy work, this is the perfect opportunity to see if you and your canine have the qualities for becoming a dog/handler team with our Hearts of Gold therapy program.
+We hold screening events every other month on the west coast at Pinellas Park Senior Center and on the east coast at Fountains of Melbourne to help you and your dog prepare for the Project PUP final assessment.
 At these events, you will receive helpful tips and one-on-one feedback so you can practice your skills at the different testing stations and arrive at your Project PUP evaluation session full of confidence.
-Review the pre-screening sheet so you can better understand the temperament and canine good manners that we are looking for so you can judge when your dog is ready to expand their horizons and spread golden joy to others.
+Review the pre-screening sheet to better understand the temperament and canine good manners that we are looking for so you can judge when your dog is ready to expand their horizons and spread golden joy to others.
 We work on helping your dog feel comfortable around medical equipment and practice the skills required at each testing station.
 Dates can be found on our Facebook page and our website.
 The cost to participate in a pre-screening event is $20 payable to GRRMF.
 Those interested in attending can contact coordinator Ginger at GRRMFTherapypups@grrmf.org for more information.